 For many collections of benthic images a geometric laser point pattern is used to determine the pixel-to-centimetre ratio of displayed sea floor.
 BIIGLE can assist in the evaluation of your data and provides a method to automatically detect laser points and compute the visual footprint of the images.

-Before you can start an automatic laser point detection you have to manually annotate a few example laser points in your images.
-Use point annotations with the "Laser Point" label of the global label tree to mark individual laser points.
+Before you can start the automatic laser point detection you have to manually annotate a few example laser points with point annotations in your images.
 You have to annotate at least 4 images this way.
 BIIGLE currently supports the following types of geometric laser point patterns:

 You can also annotate the laser points on all of your images manually.
 In this case BIIGLE will skip the automatic detection and will directly compute the visual footprint of the images.
 This is the most accurate method to determine the visual footprint but it may be very time consuming.

-The laser point detection and visual footprint calculation can be requested for a whole volume in the volume overview.
-Just open the laser point tab in the sidebar on the left (), enter the distance of the laser points in centimetre and submit your request.
+The laser point detection and visual footprint calculation can be requested for a whole image volume in the volume overview.
+Open the laser point tab in the sidebar on the left (), select the label that you have used to annotate the (example) laser points, enter the distance of the laser points in centimetre and submit your request.

 If you choose to detect laser points automatically, make sure you check the results before further processing your data.
-The easiest way is to apply the "detected laser points" filter in the volume overview and then cycle through all images that contain automatically detected laser points using the annotation tool.
+The easiest way is to apply the "detected laser points" filter in the image volume overview and then cycle through all images that contain automatically detected laser points using the image annotation tool.
 Detected laser points will be displayed as small circles on the image.
-If the detected laser points were not correct for an image, annotate them manually with the "Laser Point" label and resubmit the laser point detection for the image.
+If the detected laser points were not correct for an image, annotate them manually and resubmit the laser point detection for the image.